rishabhpurohit/OSM-Route-Planning/README.md

 1 Parsing the data from OpenStreetMap file (.OSM xml file).

-2 The user inputs two points on the map and initial and final points.
+2 The user inputs two points on the map and starting and ending nodes (values in percentage bw(0-100) and coordinate type(x,y) for both).

 3 A* search Alogrithm was used for node searching and path planning.